sebadob/hiqlite/README.md

 There are currently some known issues:

-1. Sometimes a node can hang on shutdown.
-In this case it needs to be killed manually.
-As mentioned already, I was not able to reproduce this consistently so far.
-This could be solved by simply adding a timeout to the shutdown handler, but I did not do that on purpose at the current stage.
-I would rather find the issue and fix it, even if it takes time because of not being easily reproducible than ignoring the issue with a timeout.
-2. When creating synthetic benchmarks for testing write throughput at the absolute max, you will see error logs because of missed Raft heartbeats and leader switches, even though the network and everything else is fine.
-The reason is simply that the Raft heartbeats in the current implementation come in-order with the Raft data replication.
+1. When creating synthetic benchmarks for testing write throughput at the absolute max, you will see error logs because of missed Raft heartbeats and leader switches, even though the network and everything else is fine.
+The reason is that the Raft heartbeats in the current implementation come in-order with the Raft data replication.
 So, if you generate an insane amount of Raft data which takes time to replicate, because you end up being effectively I/O bound by your physical disk, these heartbeats can get lost, because they won't happen in-time.
 This issue will be resolved with the next major release of `openraft`, where heartbeats will be sent separately from the main data replication.
-3. In the current version, the logging output is very verbose on the `info` level.
+2. In the current version, the logging output is very verbose on the `info` level.
 This is on purpose until everything has been stabilized.
 In future versions, this will be reduced quite a bit.